 To ensure users can easily find your content, you must follow specific guidelines when you’re publishing your images online.

-Below is the list of useful tips for naming and optimizing your images for SEO
+Below is a list of useful tips for naming and optimizing your images for SEO

 How To Name The Image for SEO

 The first thing you need to do is to properly name your files to help improve your on-page SEO.

 Google must be able to understand what your images are about.
 Accurately named images should describe the image and also include focus keywords.